The following guide contains examples and field descriptions for the Order Fulfillment Logic (OFL) user interface.

 • In this example, the first rule is called Allocate to fulfillment locations [ STH ].

-2. In the Attribute name dropdown, select type.
+2. In the Attribute field, select type.

-3. In the Contains dropdown, select EQ.
+3. In the Operator field, select Equals.

 • This condition makes it so an action is triggered when the condition for an order is STH.
 Note that in your instance, ship to home may not be equal to the value STH.
 For example, the value could be Ship_To_Home.
-It is suggested that you check your Order schema to determine what values are allowed/expected.
+It’s suggested that you check your Order schema to determine what values are allowed/expected.

 • In this example, STH orders need to be fulfilled in DC.

-• Set Use-Geo-Location to No.
+• Set Geolocation to No.

-• Set Allow-Split-Shipments to No.
+• Set Order Level Split Shipments to No.

-• Set Allow-Item-Level-Split-Shipments to No.
+• Set Item Level Split Shipments to No.

-• Set Allow-Partial-Fill to Yes.
+• Set Allows Partial Fulfillment to Yes.

-• Set Max-Splits-Allowed to 3.
+• Set Maximum Splits allowed per order to 3.

-• Set Exclude-items set to No.
+• Set Item exclusions set to No.

 This creates our first rule which is executed when the shipping method STH is selected during checkout.
 However, in order to create a same day delivery SSD condition, an additional rule is needed.

-1. Select Add Rule.
+1. Click Add Rule.

-2. In the Attribute name dropdown, select type.
+2. In the Attribute field, select type.

-3. In the Contains dropdown, select EQ.
+3. In the Operator field, select Equals.

 • This condition makes it so an action is triggered when the condition for an order is SDD (same day delivery).
 Note that in your instance, same day delivery may not be equal to the value SDD.
 For example, the value could be expedite or same_day_delivery.
-It is suggested that you check your Order schema to determine what value is expected.
+It’s suggested that you check your Order schema to determine what value is expected.

 • If we had additional distribution methods, they could be selected here.

-6. Set Use-Geo-Location to Yes.
+6. Set the Geolocation field to Yes.

 • Unlike STH, SDD requires that we take into consideration where the items are located in relation to the shipping location.
 This is because we want to fulfill the order as quickly as possible and ship from the closest location to the customer.

-• Set the Start-Boundary-In-Miles to 100.
+• Set the Initial Boundary field to 100.

-• Set the Inc-Boundary-In-Miles to 100.
+• Set the Increment Size field to 100.

-• Set the Max-Boundary-In-Miles to 300.
+• Set the Maximum Boundary field to 300.

 • Distance: The order fulfillment is completed by the nearest store with the items in stock.